-If you’re ready for some fall hikes but want to make sure you can really take in the most picturesque views, make sure trails with waterfalls are on your list!
+If you’re ready for some summer hikes but want to make sure you can really take in the most picturesque views, make sure trails with waterfalls are on your list!

-Of course nature’s creations are the most stunning, but even some man-made ones right in NYC itself will mesmerize you.
-Check out the 10 best waterfalls in and around New York City here (and scroll to the bottom of the article to see their exact locations on Google Maps):
+Check out the 10 best waterfalls and waterfall hikes in and around New York City here (and scroll to the bottom of the article to see their exact locations on Google Maps):

 1. The Ravine: Central Park, NYC

 That’s right, you don’t even have to leave the city to enjoy some scenic waterfalls.
 Central Park has its own (albeit small) collection in the Ravine, the stream valley section of the North Woods that spans 40 acres at the top of the Park.
+You can even try out one of their hiking trails, which is perfect for birdwatching and breaking a sweat!
 Read about exactly where to find them here.

 2. Morningside Waterfall: Morningside Park, NYC